ZbigniewStasienko/weather-forecast/README.md

 ## Application Description

-This Spring Boot application provides a simple REST API that returns a weather forecast for the next 3 days for the five largest cities in Poland.
+This Spring Boot application provides a simple REST API that returns a weather forecast for the next 3 days (starting from today) for the five largest cities in Poland.
 It utilizes the [WeatherAPI](https://www.weatherapi.com/) service to fetch weather data.

 ## Usage